0x444454/Commodore-6309/README.md

 - 40-pin socket to plug/solder the signal wires, because we don't want to alter the onboard CPU socket.
 We may want to plug the 6510 there again eventually ;-)
 - Breadboard(s) for the three external chips (63C09E, GAL16V8, DS1100Z-250).
 - Lots of wires.
 - Replacement 6309 Kernal ROM.
+I use BackBit's CornBit (2364) Flash ROM.

 # SCHEMATICS